csumbBigData/csumbBigData.github.io/_posts/2016-5-12-learning_resources_website.md

 # the port where the preview is rendered.
 You can leave this as is unless you
 have other Jekyll builds using this same port that might cause conflicts.
 `

+If you check in the root folder, you will find several files that are common to every Jekyll folder.

+ - index.html - The html file that is generated from all the content and scripts.
+ - _posts - Holds content.
+Date is used to control ordering.
+Files with most recent dates are displayed first.
+ - _layouts - Holds layout html files.  default.html is usually included.
+ - _includes - Holds header and footer layout html files.
+These can be used in the main layout html file.
+ - _site - Holds html files that are generated from the _posts folders, as well as index.
+Also holds css and javascript files.

+*Note*

+In this theme, changes made to the html files are replaced after any change is made to the .md files.
+The website is regenerated through the templates and javascript.
+If you make a change to the index.html in the main folder, and upload it, that will be what you see.
+However, if a change is made to any files, the html file will be regenerated, and the change will be lost when it is pushed to the server.
+The layout, and javascript must be changed.

 This site is using the <a href="http://jekyllthemes.org/themes/carte/" target="blank">Carte</a> template.